szu-stu/stucampus/README.md

 stucampus
 =========

-Stucampus is a website for students in SZU.
+StuCampus is a website for students in SZU.